Keeping It Safe is a Glass Act!

 What if I don’t want to/can’t wear a mask?

-If you are not able to wear a mask for medical or health reasons and have a doctor’s note or other documentation, we will waive your requirement to wear a face covering.
+If you are not able to wear a mask for medical or health reasons and have a doctor’s note, we will waive your requirement to wear a face covering.
 Since we are strictly enforcing our face-covering policy, we’ll provide you with a sticker that indicates you are exempt from the requirement, communicating to staff and other guests that you are exempt.
 The sticker is optional, but we recommend it to ensure you won’t be interrupted repeatedly during your visit with reminders.

 Will temperature readings be taken at admissions?